Aceable Agent Logo

 For example, agents specializing in working with Veterans may have noticed that fewer sellers are willing to accept offers backed by VA loans.
 So these agents may be expanding their clients base to other buyers who may be more likely to get an offer accepted.

-Rather than changing niches, many agents are finding success in 2021 by changing their markets.
+Rather than changing niches, many agents are finding success by changing their markets.

 One example of changing markets is making the switch from residential real estate to commercial.
 And more of our survey sample chose this route for adapting to the current housing market conditions than any other route.
 63% of agents surveyed report expanding or moving from residential into commercial real estate as a result of the market change.